intricatecloud/cs5356-docs/docs/unit-2/project-plans-wireframes.md

 * As a student, I can upvote or downvote a question
 * As an instructor, I can view questions (and upvotes) that students are asking for a particular class session
 * As an instructor, I can view who asked a particular question
-* As an instructor, I can dismiss a question
 * As an instructor, I can view my classes & class sessions
 * As an instructor, I can create a class session
+* ~~As an instructor, I can dismiss a question~~ This is no longer required for Milestone 2.

 ## Questions to keep in mind

 1. What use cases are missing from the wireframe?
-Hint: There are 6 user stories missing/incomplete from the wireframe.
+Hint: There are 5 user stories missing/incomplete from the wireframe.
 2. What data will I need to support that feature?
 3. How many separate pages will we need in our app?